Skip to main content

 Jamaica agents work on managed workstations with endpoint protection, encrypted connections to your AMS or claims platform, and role-based access controls that limit data visibility to the minimum each task requires.
 Full call and screen recording for QA.
 See our compliance and data security overview.

-Jamaica insurance hourly rates in 2026 sit between $12 and $18 per hour for non-licensed work, all-inclusive.
-State-licensed seats run $16-22/hr.
-Both rates already include wages, employer taxes, supervision, AMS or claims-system seat, QA, recording storage, and standard reporting.
+Jamaica insurance hourly rates in 2026 sit at $12-18/hr all-in for non-licensed fronter and servicing work.
+CFG runs fronter-only insurance pre-qualification at $12-18/hr; licensed activity such as binding, claims adjudication, and member enrollment warm-transfers to your in-house licensed staff.
+Rates already include wages, employer taxes, supervision, AMS or claims-system seat, QA, recording storage, and standard reporting.

 A typical 10-agent Jamaica FNOL team running 8am-8pm Eastern at $14/hr costs roughly $25,000-$30,000 per month all-in versus $50,000-$70,000 onshore.
 Run your own scenarios in our cost calculator.

-- Week 1: Scope and compliance review.
-Map functions, identify state-by-state licensing needs, design staffing plan, finalize AMS access requirements.
+1. Week 1: Scope and compliance review.
+Map functions, identify the licensable-versus-non-licensable boundary, design fronter staffing plan, set up warm-transfer routing into your in-house licensed-agent queue, finalize AMS access requirements.

 CAT event readiness: For carriers and agencies in hurricane, wildfire, or severe weather regions, CFG maintains a Jamaica-based bench of FNOL-trained agents pre-briefed on your account.
 Activation runs 48-72 hours, not the multi-week ramp of cold-hiring during a surge.